 I think my love of granola dates back to my childhood when my mom kept a granola stash all to herself.
 It was a store bought box that she only got when it was on sale because it was a little pricey.

-I have not made a nut version (yet) but I would use the raw, un-roasted kind since the granola spends some time in the oven.
+I have not made a nut version (yet) but I would use raw, un-roasted nuts since the granola spends some time in the oven.
 That oven time will toast the raw nuts up nicely.

 Before heading off to make your own granola clusters, click here for more delicious breakfast ideas!

-How to Make Nut Free Maple Coconut Granola Clusters
+How to Make Nut Free Granola Clusters

-Preheat oven to 325°F degrees.
+- Preheat oven to 325°F degrees.